 with Jesus.
 Pilate sent Jesus to Herod (not the same Herod who was around at the time of Jesus’ birth), the king in Galilee because Jesus was a Galilean.
 Herod had hoped to see a miracle of Jesus but Jesus kept silence.
 So Herod sent Jesus back.
 Pilate tried to get the crowd to agree to release Jesus but failed.
 So he took some water and washed his hands of the affair.

 Pilate ordered Jesus to be whipped forty times.
 The soldiers made fun of him.
 Then they made him carry his cross.
 This is actually the cross beam and not the whole cross.
 When Jesus arrived at the place of crucifixion, which is the upright pole in the ground, they will hoist him up and the cross beam as well.
 He fell three times and they made a man, Simon of Cyrene, help him carry the cross.

 They arrived at the place of crucifixion called Golgotha that means the place of the skull.
 When they finished crucifying him, they cast lots for his clothing.
 Above him was a sign that said ‘This is the King of the Jews’.
 The people standing by jeered at Jesus and asked him to save himself.
 They crucified him between two thieves.
 When one of them made fun of him, the other rebuked the first and asked for Jesus’ pardon.

-Before he died, Jesus prayed to the Father that he may forgive those who crucified him.
-Finally Jesus dies & when he did, there was darkness in the sky and the earth quaked.
-A friend of Jesus, Joseph of Arimathea took the body down & placed it in the tomb.
+Before he died, Jesus prayed to the Father that he forgive those who crucified him.
+Finally Jesus dies and when he did, there was darkness in the sky and the earth quaked.
+A friend of Jesus, Joseph of Arimathea took the body down and placed it in the tomb.
 They did not bury him yet because everyone wanted to hurry home for the Passover.
 The tomb was a cave with a boulder rolled over its front as a door.
 They set soldiers to guard it.